 - Quantity selector;

-- The “View cart” or “Checkout” buttons.
+- The “View cart” or “Checkout” CTA buttons.

-As far as editing is concerned, we don’t think it’s reasonable to let clients edit or remove the added product as it’s too early to delete the item upon moving it to the cart.
-We recommend showing a cross-sell block on the confirmation message.
+, an American retail chain focusing on electronics and appliances.As far as editing is concerned, we don't think it's reasonable to let people edit or remove the added product, as it's too early to delete the item upon moving it to the cart.
+We recommend showing thematic product recommendations in the confirmation message.

 c) A success message.
 Suppose your customers buy lots of products in one order.
 Can you imagine closing a pop-up or a page every time they click on the product?
 Horrible.
 A subtly animated popover that appears and quickly disappears might fit better.